ruskevych/bookinghub-fe/docs/API-INTEGRATION.md

 # API Integration Guide

-This document provides detailed information about the API integration in BookingHub, including endpoints, authentication, error handling, and best practices.
+This document provides detailed information about the API integration in Timeio, including endpoints, authentication, error handling, and best practices.

 ## 🔐 Authentication